jblindsay/whitebox-tools/manual/WhiteboxToolsManual.md

 wbt.verbose = False
 ~~~~

 Alternatively, it may be helpful to capture the text output of a tool for custom processing.
-This is achieved by specifying a custom *callback* function to the tool's convenience method:
+This is achieved by specifying a custom *callback* function to the tool's convenience function:

 ~~~~{.python .numberLines}
 # This callback function suppresses printing progress updates,